Shepherd Drive to Sabine Street, between Allen Parkway and Memorial Drive

-- No children age 12 or under are allowed in the dog park.
-Children ages 13 through 18 must be accompanied by an adult.
-Permitted children must be supervised by the adult and behave appropriately.
-No running, shouting, chasing dogs or petting other people’s dogs without their permission.
+- No children aged 12 or under are allowed in the dog park.
+An adult must accompany children ages 13 through 18.
+Permitted children must be supervised by an adult and behave appropriately.
+No running, shouting, chasing dogs, or petting other people’s dogs without their permission.

-- No dog or people food are allowed in the dog park.
+- No dog or people food is allowed in the dog park.

 - No smoking in the dog park or elsewhere in the park.

-- Violation of City Code results in fines and no further use of the dog park.
+- Violation of the City Code results in fines and no further dog park use.

 - Keep pets on a short leash.

-- Announce “passing on left” when trying to get around someone in front of you.
+- Announce “passing on left” or ring a bell when trying to get around someone in front of you.

 - Look ahead and behind you before turning around on the trail.

-- Pull over to the right or completely off the trail when stopping for any reason.
+- Pull over to the right or completely off the trail when stopping.

 - ALWAYS wear a helmet.

-- Watch speeds on bicycles and keep at least a three-foot distance from pedestrians at all times.
+- Watch your speed and always keep at least a three-foot distance from pedestrians.